-Without immediate, significant state investment public libraries remain unable to accommodate advances in technological infrastructure, make investments in energy-efficiency, or increase access to differently-abled patrons
+Without immediate, significant state investment to accommodate advances in technological infrastructure, make investments in energy efficiency, and increase access to differently-abled partons.

-Expand Access to School Libraries and Librarians
+Equitable Access to School Libraries and Librarians

 Currently, elementary schools are not required to be staffed by a certified School Library Media Specialist, while secondary schools are only required to do so by Commissioner's Education Regulations.
 Many school districts disregard the Commissioner's regulations; the NYC Department of Education previously sought a waiver from this requirement.